Shymkent

+Shymkent is home to several major historic and cultural sites, and, as of 2024, was among one of the top tourist destinations in Kazakhstan.
+Shymkent hosts several universities and cultural institutions.
+Ethnically, the city has sizable Uzbek and Russian communities alongside its majority Kazakh population, reflecting its proximity to Uzbekistan and Soviet past.

 Etymology

-The name Chimkent comes from two Sogdian words, chim (meaning 'turf') and kent (or kand) (meaning 'city') (also found in the name of nearby Toshkent); thus, it literally means "the city in the grass/turf."
+The name Chimkent comes from the Turkic word chim (meaning 'turf') and the Sogdian word kent (or kand) (meaning 'city') (also found in the name of nearby Toshkent); thus, it literally means "the city in the grass/turf."
 After Kazakhstan gained independence, the spelling was changed to Shymkent in 1993 as part of the government's campaign to apply Kazakh names to cities.

 History

 Chimkent was founded in the twelfth century as a caravanserai to protect a nearby Silk Road trade town, Sayram, 10 km to the east.
 Chimkent grew as a market center for trade between Turkic nomads and the settled Sogdians.
-It was destroyed several times: by Genghis Khan, soldiers from the southern Khanates, and by nomad attacks.
+It was destroyed several times: by the Mongols led by Genghis Khan, by soldiers from the southern Khanates, and by nomad attacks.
 In the early 19th century, it became part of the khanate of Kokand before it was captured by the Russians in 1864.
 It was renamed Chernyaev in 1914 and renamed Chimkent in 1924.
 Following the Russian conquest, Chimkent was a city of trade between nomadic Turks and sedentary Turks, and was famous for its kumis.

 Chimkent was founded as a hub for economic development in South Kazakhstan in the 20th century, and rapid growth was evolving in the second half of the century.
 To date, there are about 70 factories, plants and other manufacturing companies in the area.
 A settlement on the territory of modern Chimkent already existed at the turn of the 11th – 12th centuries and it belonged to Uzbeks.
 At the same time, there is a hypothesis about its earlier establishment based on the burials found during archaeological excavations that, according to experts, date back to the 5th – 6th centuries.
 In the sources that have reached our time, the Central Asian historian Sharaf ad-din Yazdi (1425) first mentioned Chimkent in the book Zafar Name (Book of Victories), when describing the military campaigns of Timur.
 Chimkent (Shymkent), as a city-settlement already existed in the 6th century AD.
 Its name links to the famous traveler Xuan Jiang, who mentioned it in his notes about Isfijab - Sairam.
 It is widely believed that the city existed in the 12th century.
 This information is taken from the book of A. Dobrosmyslov "Cities of the Syr-Darya region", where he reports the following: "The name of the city of Chimkent comes from the words chim - sod and kent - city.
 Indigenous people of Chimkent relate the time of its establishment to the 12th century, referring to the grave of St. Baba Dervish, a contemporary of Khoja Ahmet Yasawi."